France has become one of the most sought-after study-abroad destinations.

 You also ensure you meet any language ability requirements.

-Scholarships often demand proof of English language ability through tests like IELTS or TOEFL.
-For some, you may need a certain level of French proficiency exams like Diplôme d’études en langue française (DELF).
+Scholarships often require proof of English proficiency through tests such as IELTS or TOEFL.
+For some, you may need a certain level of French proficiency, as demonstrated by exams like the Diplôme d’études en langue française (DELF).

 They teach most courses in English to international students.
-So, you can pursue it without French certification.
-Yet, it adds excellent value to your profile and helps you get a study visa and work.
+So, you can pursue it without a French certification.
+Yet it adds significant value to your profile and helps you obtain a study visa and secure employment.

 (v) Prepare a Strong Application